 A tonsillectomy is a routine surgery to remove your tonsils.
 The tonsils are two lumps of tissue that rest at the back of your throat — one on each side.
 They are a part of your immune system and help protect your body from infections.
 Your tonsils help your body to recognize different germs that enter it.
 Your body learns how to fight these germs for when they come back into your body at a later time.

 Tonsillectomies are among the most common procedures performed on kids and teens.
 The tonsils are removed from the back of the throat.
 Your child might also have an adenoidectomy, which is a procedure that removes the adenoids.
 These are soft glands at the top of the throat and behind the nose.
+They can't be seen like tonsils can.

 Why a Tonsillectomy is Needed